Citizenship & Naturalization Attorney in Dallas, TX

 Compassionate Guidance on Your Path to Citizenship

 Are you preparing to take the next step on your immigration journey and become a United States citizen?
 This is an exciting endeavor, and I, Attorney Daniel A. Lorber, welcome the opportunity to be part of it.
-I can provide you with personalized guidance throughout the naturalization process.
+As an experienced citizenship attorney in Dallas, I can provide you with personalized guidance throughout the naturalization process.

 Ready to start your journey to U.S. citizenship?
-Contact us at (469) 405-2966 for a free consultation and personalized guidance.
+Contact us online or call (469) 405-2966 for a free consultation with a dedicated naturalization lawyer in Dallas.

 What Is Naturalization?

-Naturalization is the process by which foreign nationals become US citizens.
-Through it, immigrants can make significant progress toward realizing their American dreams, gaining security and a stronger sense of belonging in America.
+Naturalization is the process by which foreign nationals become U.S. citizens.
+Through it, immigrants can make significant progress toward realizing their American dreams, gaining security and a stronger sense of belonging in the United States.

 Who Is Eligible for Naturalization?